 2) "(Athletic) Functional hypothalamic amenorrhea" Those caused by energy deficiency due to sport are called functional hypothalamic amenorrhea (for details, see Video 2).
 3) "Osteoporosis (stress fractures)" The figure on the right shows the types of sport in which athletes who developed stress fractures belong.
 The common conception is that it is common among thin people, but it is also common among power athletes and other athletes with a good physique.
 What the growth curve reveals A tool that can help us notice LEA in girls in school-based sport club activities is the growth curve.
-This growth curve allows us to understand the energy status of the athlete to date.
-Case 1 and Case 2 are both athletes who have not had their first menstruation in high school.
+This growth curve allows us to understand the energy status of the athlete Case 1 and Case 2 are both athletes who have not had their first menstruation in high school.
 Case 1 had no weight gain since about age 11, and stress fractures occurred here and there in high school.
 The athlete in case 2 did not develop stress fractures despite not menstruating at all during her three years of high school.
 The difference between the two athletes can be seen by creating a growth rate curve.
-For the athlete in case 2, a growth spurt is observed.
-Although it is possible that there is not enough information about maturation after the growth spurt, there was at least an increase in height, which suggests that some bone mineral density was acquired due to the load on the bones.
-(Case 1) 16years old (ekiden), multiple stress fractures (menstruation started after treatment)

-Although the percentage is higher in endurance and aesthetic sports, the actual number of patients in ball game sports is 1.7times higher than that in endurance sports.
-In addition, because of the large number of ballgame athletes in middle and high school students, it is highly likely that the actual number of ballgame s that the school nurse will come into contact with will be large
+For the athlete in case 2, a growth peak is observed.
+Although it is possible that there is not enough information about maturation after the growth peak, there was at least an increase in height, which suggests that some bone mineral density was acquired due to Although the percentage is higher in endurance and aesthetic sports, the actual number of patients in ball game sports is 1.7times higher than that in endurance sports.
+In addition, because of the large number of ballgame athletes in middle thletes that the school nurse will come into contact with will be large